The White Mercedes: Plot summary

 While Chris, frantic and love stricken, searches Oxford for Jenny, she finds work with a friend as a waitress.
-Her boss, who, like most of the men she meets, reminds her of her father, seeks to take advantage of her, and she tries to avoid him as much as possible, spending all her spare time searching for Chris.
-Fate, it seems, is against them, for the obnoxious boss Jenny works for so disgusted Chris when he came looking for a job that he vowed never to go there again, and although they catch tantalising glimpses of each other occasionally, they do not find each other, and as Jenny's love begins to cool, Chris' only intensifies.
+Her boss, who, like most of the men she meets, reminds her of her father, seeks to take advantage of her, and she avoids him as much as possible, spending all her spare time searching for Chris.
+Fate, it seems, is against them, for the obnoxious boss Jenny works for so disgusted Chris when he came looking for a job that he vowed never to go there again, and although they catch tantalising glimpses of each other occasionally, they do not find each other, and as Jenny's love begins to cool, Chris's only intensifies.

-At this point Barry, Chris' boss, shows him a "chalet" which he has bought by the canal, and wants to fix up.
-When Chris asks him why he has it, he feeds him a kaleidoscopic version of the truth about his dealings with the Carson gang, shifting the drama to Ireland and the IRA.
+At this point Barry, Chris's boss, shows him a "chalet" which he has bought by the canal, and wants to fix up.
+When Chris asks him why he has it, he gives a kaleidoscopic version of the truth about his dealings with the Carson gang, shifting the drama to Ireland and the IRA.
 He then pays Chris to fix it up, and enthuses about an infrared light switch out at the front, so that the light will go on if anyone comes near it.

-Through a remarkable coincidence, after Jenny quits her job as a waitress, since her boss' attentions prove too much for her, she ends up babysitting for Chris' boss' eleven-year-old son, Sean.
+Through a remarkable coincidence, after Jenny quits her job as a waitress, since her boss's attentions prove too much for her, she ends up babysitting for Chris's boss's eleven-year-old son, Sean.
 He is the epitome of innocence as he explains the cosmos to her, and teaches her to play chess.
-When she kisses him goodnight, she finds herself kissing him like a lover; she stops when she realises, and downstairs feels revulsion at what her father has made her become.
-After she's put him to bed the phone rings and Jenny answers, hearing “Tell him Carson's getting warm.”
+When she kisses him goodnight, she finds herself kissing him like a lover; she stops when she realises this, and downstairs feels revulsion at what her father has made her become.
+After she's put him to bed the phone rings and Jenny answers, hearing, “Tell him Carson's getting warm.”
 She only tells Barry about the call when he is driving her home.
 Barry goes completely white and tells her about the shed.

 Things start spinning out of control as Chris continues to ache for Jenny.
 Right then he decides to return to the shed to get the knife he’d forgotten.
-As he approaches the chalet he sees his Jenny and Barry exiting the chalet together.
+As he approaches the chalet he sees Jenny and Barry exiting the chalet together.
 Being in a dark mood he immediately believes Barry has found himself a new plaything.
-The truth, is less shocking; Barry had simply asked the girl to do some painting and hang a few curtains to make the place more liveable.
+The truth is less shocking; Barry had simply asked the girl to do some painting and hang a few curtains to make the place more liveable.
 Chris turns away, in tears, before either of them sees him.